groue/GRMustache/Guides/runtime.md

 ### Other sections

-When a section renders an object that is not false, not enumerable, not a lambda, it renders once, making the objet available for the key lookup inside the section:
+When a section renders a value that is not false, not enumerable, not a [rendering object](rendering_objects.md), it renders once, making the value available for the key lookup inside the section:

 ```objc
 Person *ignacio = [Person personWithName:@"Ignacio"];